Multi-Channel Attention Selection GANs for Guided Image-to-Image Translation: Related Work

 Compared to existing works in guided image-to-image translation, we develop a unified and robust framework that is application-independent.
-In this way, the proposed framework can be widely applied to many generation tasks with different forms of guidance, such as scene segmentation maps, hand skeletons, facial landmarks and human body skeleton, as shown in Fig.~\ref{fig:motivation}.
+In this way, the proposed framework can be widely applied to many generation tasks with different forms of guidance such as scene segmentation maps, hand skeletons, facial landmarks, and human body skeleton (see Fig.~\ref{fig:motivation}).

-\textbf{Attention Learning in Image-to-Image Translation.} Attention learning have been extensively exploited in computer vision and natural language processing, e.g., \cite{xu2018structured,vaswani2017attention}.
-To improve the image generation performance, the attention mechanism has also been recently investigated in the image-to-image translation tasks \cite{tang2019attentiongan,kim2019u,zhang2018self}.
+\textbf{Attention Learning in Image-to-Image Translation.} Attention learning has been extensively exploited in computer vision and natural language processing, e.g., \cite{xu2018structured,vaswani2017attention,ding2020lanet,duan2019cascade,shi2022charformer,yang2022continual}.
+To improve the image generation performance, the attention mechanism has also been recently investigated in GANs such as \cite{tang2019attentiongan,kim2019u,zhang2018self,tang2019attention}.
+For example, Zhang et al. propose SAGAN \cite{zhang2018self}, which introduces a self-attention mechanism into convolutional GANs to help with modeling long range, multi-level dependencies across image regions.

-Unlike existing attention methods, we aim at a more effective network design and propose a novel multi-channel attention selection GAN, which allows to automatically select from multiple diverse and rich intermediate generations, and thus significantly improving the generation quality.
-To the best of our knowledge, our model is the first attempt to incorporate a multi-channel attention selection module within a GAN framework for image-to-image translation.
+Unlike existing attention methods, we aim at a more effective network design and propose a novel SelectionGAN, which allows to automatically select from multiple diverse and rich intermediate generations, and thus significantly improving the generation quality.
+To the best of our knowledge, our model is the first attempt to incorporate a multi-channel attention selection module within a GAN framework for image-to-image translation tasks.